ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 ```
 the first line makes sure that the task's result is not null. if it is, there is a big problem, but hopefully that never hast to get used.
 We then call our `updateFn` with yet more data.
-and finaly, we return a bunch of data about the results.
+and Finally, we return a bunch of data about the results.
 We are done with the `runTask` function, but not the whole file.
 We have two more lines, that mostly just "carry on" the imports of the `styles` and `download` libraries.

 ## identify.js